macram/rxNetflixRoulette/README.md

 I used two variants of MVVM architecture.
 The one in the Master branch is not completely MVVM; it only uses raw Observables and the code is not quite decoupled.

-The one in the _withDrivers_ branch is prettier (I think), using Drivers and binding.
+The one in the `withDrivers` branch is prettier (I think), using Drivers and binding.
 Please give me any comments you have about it; the main purpose of me developing this application is learning RxSwift.

+Forget all branches but `tmdb`.
+It's the only one currently working.

 ## RxSwift resources